Stuffed Animal House

 An installation about Detroit's health care system, or lack of it

-One of the more important items is a set of album covers of speeches by important African American leaders of the 1960s, including Martin Luther King Jr.
+covers of speeches by important African American leaders of the 1960s, including Martin Luther King Jr.

 Berry Gordy had a division that recorded civil rights rallies, and released the results on records nationwide.

 He gave the meetings much more exposure than they otherwise would have.

 Martin Luther King was so impressed with his work that he hired him to record the National March on Washington, including (of course) “I Have A Dream” [see Welcome to Hell

 After the museum, the tour goes into Berry Gordy’s office.

 It was also his living space at the time.